pgarrett-scripps/streamlit-permalink/README.md

 In addition to standard input widgets, it also has an url-aware version of the [streamlit-option-menu](https://github.com/victoryhb/streamlit-option-menu) component: `stp.option_menu`.
 For this to work, `streamlit-option-menu` must be installed separately.

 General usage of input widgets is described in [Streamlit docs](https://docs.streamlit.io/library/api-reference/widgets).
 Url-aware widgets additionally take one more keyword argument: `url_key`.
-It is the name of the query parameter in the URL under which the widget’s state will be persisted:
+It is the name of the query parameter in the URL under which the widget's state will be persisted:

 ```python
 import streamlit_permalink as stp